kakwa/ldapcherry/docs/deploy.rst

 Authorize self modification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can modify some of it's attributes (self modification).
+A user can modify some of his attributes (self modification).
 In such case, the parameter **self** must set to **True**:

 .. sourcecode:: yaml